 Other points of interest in Altadena

 Altadena was also the home of novelist Zane Grey.
-The Mediterranean Revival-style home that he bought in 1920, was built in 1907 and is located on Mariposa Street west of Lake Ave.
+Grey purchased the Mediterranean Revival-style home in 1920.
+The house was built in 1907 and was located on Mariposa Street west of Lake Ave.
 It became the first fireproof home in Altadena made of reinforced concrete.

-The Altadena Golf and Country Club, which opened in 1911, was a favorite hangout of Clark Gable and Humphrey Bogart.
-There was also an airstrip there that Cecil B. DeMille used from 1919 – 1921.
+The Altadena Golf and Country Club opened in 1911 and was a favorite hangout of Clark Gable and Humphrey Bogart.
+At one time, it also had an airstrip that Cecil B. DeMille used from 1919 to 1921.
+Almost the entire country club burned in the fire.

-The Bunny Museum is where you can view over 34,000 bunny artifacts, objects, etc. It’s an unusual museum but fun especially if you are a bunny lover.
+The Bunny Museum was where you could view over 34,000 bunny artifacts, objects, etc. It was an unusual museum, but fun if you are a bunny lover.
+The Bunny Museum burned, but the owners are planning to rebuild it.

-The Cobb Estate is at the top of Los Flores Canyon (off Lake) and across from Echo Mountain.
+The ruins of the Cobb Estate are at the top of Los Flores Canyon (off Lake) and across from Echo Mountain.
 It is known as “the haunted forest.”
 It was the first stop of the Mt.
 Lowe Incline Scenic Railway.
 Visitors can enjoy a free botanical garden and hiking trails set against the San Gabriel Mountains.

-The former estate was the home of lumber magnate Charles Cobb who purchased it as a summer retreat and owned it from 1915 – 1939.
-He sold it to the Masons who converted it to a retreat for the Sisters of St. Joseph.
-In 1956, it was purchased by the Marx Brothers who tore down the dilapidated home.
+The former estate was the home of lumber magnate Charles Cobb, who purchased it as a summer retreat and owned it from 1915 – 1939.
+He sold it to the Masons, who converted it to a retreat for the Sisters of St. Joseph.
+The Marx Brothers bought it in 1956 and tore down the dilapidated home.
 It became public land in 1971.

-The Full Circle Thrift Store at 2245 Lake Avenue was once the Mt.
+The brick Full Circle Thrift Store at 2245 Lake Avenue was once the Mt.
 Lowe Railway and Pacific Electric Railway Substation Number 8.
-It is an impressive brick 2-story historic building.
+The building survived the fire.

 The Pasadena Waldorf School is located in the former Scripps Hall on Mariposa Street, built by William Armiger Scripps in 1904.
-It is a 3 story Arts and Crafts Craftsman bungalow designed by Charles W. Buchanan.
+It is a 3-story Arts and Crafts Craftsman bungalow designed by Charles W. Buchanan.
+The Waldorf School buildings were severely damaged in the fire.

 Favorite Restaurants in and near Altadena include Pinocchio, Bulgarini Gelato Vino Cucina, Pizza of Venice, Altadena Ale and Wine House, El Patron, and Nancy’s Greek Café.